Should I Sign An Arbitration Agreement? A Guide

 There are also some drawbacks to having a signed arbitration agreement.
 These drawbacks include:

-• Finality: While finality can be a benefit, it can also be a drawback, especially for the party that the arbitrator does not side with.
-This can be particularly problematic when arbitration agreements are signed by a person without much bargaining power, so the arbitration agreement will need to be evaluated, as discussed below.
+While finality can be a benefit, it can also be a drawback, especially for the party that the arbitrator does not side with.
+This can be particularly problematic when a person signs arbitration agreements without much bargaining power, so the agreement must be evaluated, as discussed below.

-• Discovery: Discovery is limited in arbitration and often faster, leaving less time to thoroughly investigate the situation.
-This can be particularly problematic if a company dumps a lot of documents on discovery requests to an employee who does not have the capacity to review.
+Discovery is limited in arbitration and often faster, leaving less time to investigate the situation thoroughly.
+This can be particularly problematic if a company dumps a lot of documents on discovery requests to an employee who cannot review them.

-• Injunctions: Litigation allows parties to request relief in the interim between the beginning of the dispute and the decision by the judge or jury.
-This can be beneficial for parties who need the other to stop doing something or continue doing something until the decision is made.
+Litigation allows parties to request relief in the interim between the beginning of the dispute and the decision by the judge or jury.
+This can benefit parties who need the other to stop or continue doing something until the decision is made.
 This is not usually available in arbitration.
-An arbitrator may make an emergency decision to control the actions of the parties in the interim, but usually, the parties would have to agree to give the arbitrator that power, and that is often unlikely.
+An arbitrator may make an emergency decision to control the parties’ actions in the interim.
+Still, usually, the parties would have to agree to give the arbitrator that power and that is often unlikely.

-• Splitting: There is a chance that an arbitrator may make a decision that holds both parties responsible to the other and can result in a “win” that limits recovery for employees.
-This can often result in very small recoveries for employees that are very unlikely in litigation, which tends to decide for one party or the other.
+There is a chance that an arbitrator may make a decision that holds both parties responsible to the other and can result in a “win” that limits recovery for employees.
+This can often result in minimal recoveries for employees that are very unlikely in litigation, which tends to decide for one party.

 Considerations When Signing an Agreement

-So now understanding the benefits that signing an arbitration agreement can provide, and taking into account the possible drawbacks, there are a few important considerations to make when deciding whether to sign an arbitration agreement.
+So now, understanding the benefits that signing an arbitration agreement can provide and considering the possible drawbacks; there are a few important considerations when deciding whether to sign an arbitration agreement.
 These include:

 Conclusion